edf-org/edf_custom_swat_support/01_geo_facility_locations/02_facility_to_parcel.md

 | 4.3 | 177 | 1186 | 1393 | 42% |
 | 5 | NA | 2486 | 2486 | 0% |

-Note: the no. of records per class is larger than the count of facilities and parcels as the same facility can be matched to multiple parcels within a class (due to overlapping parcels, or the effect of the facility buffering for class 4), or the same parcel can be matched to multiple parcels (due to different facility records with identical or close locations, or the effect of facility buffering for class 4).
+Note: the no. of records per class is larger than the count of facilities because of the scenarios described above where a facility can be matched to multiple parcels.

-The same facility can have multiple matches across classes 1-3, or 4.1-4.3, but no facilities are in both of these groups.

 ## Comparison with original matching